highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 Next, add the entity script from above to the Slot Machine.
 If you're using the example Slot Machine entity we provided, we will be adding the entity script to two parts of the entity to make it easier for players to add credits:
 1. Modify the `DESTINATION_USERNAME` variable within `addCreditsButton.js` to match your username.
 2. Upload the `addCreditsButton.js` script to your domain's ATP server using Interface's "Edit" menu -> "Asset Browser" -> "Choose File".
-Right click and select "Copy URL".
+Right click the file in the list, then click "Copy URL".
 3. In Interface, use the `CREATE` app to select the "Click Here to Add Credits" text entity on the Slot Machine entity.
 4. In the entity's Properties tab, scroll down to "Script" and paste the URL from above into the text box.
 Press Enter.
 5. Lock the entity so nobody can change its attributes.